Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Introduction

 \section{Introduction}

-Quantum mechanics deepens the understanding and prediction of materials properties.
+Quantum mechanics deepens the understanding and prediction of material properties.
 The pure classical particle interpretation of the electron fails to explain several phenomena observed in materials, whereas the wave-based quantum interpretation can, and it also predicts novel properties such as the Berry phase~\cite{Berry1984}.
 Furthermore, the spatial confinement of the electron wavefunction can change the properties of a material.
 For example, graphite is composed of single layers of carbon atoms stacked primarily in the Bernal (ABA) configuration.
-Although this natural form of carbon has existed for billions of years, the remarkable physical properties of its individual layers, known as graphene, remained unexplored experimentally until its isolation in 2004~\cite{Novoselov2004,Geim2009}.
-This breakthrough revealed unique quantum phenomena such as massless Dirac fermions and anomalous half-integer quantum Hall effect, sparking widespread interest in two-dimensional (2D) materials~\cite{CastroNeto2009, Dean2012, Geim2013}.
-The mixing of materials with different properties into hetrostructures became an active field as the physical understanding of the materials progressed.
+Although this natural form of carbon has existed for billions of years, the remarkable physical properties of its individual layers, known as graphene, remained unexplored experimentally until their isolation in 2004~\cite{Novoselov2004,Geim2009}.
+This breakthrough revealed unique quantum phenomena such as massless Dirac fermions and the anomalous half-integer quantum Hall effect, sparking widespread interest in two-dimensional (2D) materials~\cite{CastroNeto2009, Dean2012, Geim2013}.
+Moreover, as the range of available 2D materials expanded, the mixing of materials with different properties into heterostructures\cite{Jia2022,Qin2023,daqiqshirazi2024,Lv2024} became an active field as the physical understanding of the materials progressed.

-Although both graphite and graphene are zero-gap semiconductors (semimetal), their electronic conductivities are substantially different due to their electronic band structure~\cite{Slonczewski1958,Reich2002}.
-Electrons in graphite are not confined, whereas in graphene they are confined in 1D.
-Graphite has parabolic bands due to interlayer coupling, while graphene has linear bands close to the Fermi energy, leading to an extraordinary carrier mobility and ballistic transport~\cite{Rurali2017}.
+Although both graphite and graphene are zero-gap semiconductors (semimetals), their electronic conductivities are substantially different due to their electronic structure~\cite{Slonczewski1958,Reich2002}.
+Electrons in graphite are not confined, whereas in graphene, they are confined in 2D.
+Graphite has parabolic bands due to interlayer coupling, while graphene has linear bands, that touch at the Dirac (K) point close to the Fermi energy ($E_F$), leading to an extraordinary carrier mobility and ballistic transport~\cite{Rurali2017}.